BYOC Requirements

 • Total data disks: Minimum 640GB per GPU

-• Note: Lepton will automatically combine all data disks into a single volume
+• Note: DGX Cloud Lepton will automatically combine all data disks into a single volume.

-It is recommended to have a larger storage space for training clusters.
+Larger storage space is recommended for training clusters.

 CPU Requirements

-Recommended to have at least 8 physical CPU cores per GPU, for example, AMD EPYC 9004 Series or Intel 4th or 5th Gen Xeon CPUs.
+We recommend having at least eight physical CPU cores per GPU, for example, AMD EPYC 9004 Series or Intel 4th or 5th Gen Xeon CPUs.

 Memory